Flow (brand): 3G and '4G' HSPA+

 On June 22, 2009, Flow launched their first 3G UMTS networks in Jamaica.

 On October 6, 2011, CWC announced the launch of a '4G' HSPA+ network in the Cayman Islands and plans to launch HSPA+ networks in the Bahamas and LIME Barbados.
 In March 2012, LIME announced the addition of 4G technology in Jamaica.
 In January 2014, former Centrica chief executive, Phil Bentley took over as CEO of Cable & Wireless Communications.
 That same year, the company announced a US$250 million investment program nicknamed 'Project Marlin', aimed at improving CWC's mobile and fixed-line networks.
 The plan began with an announcement of an island wide HSPA+ network in Jamaica in March 2014.

 In Jamaica, Flow's largest market, the network covers around 2.8 million people and according to the Office of Utilities Regulations (OUR).

 4G

 Flow operates LTE networks in 12 markets.

 Cayman Islands

 'Project Marlin' also involved the launch and build out of LTE networks across several of the company's markets.
 CWC's Caymanian business unit (then named LIME Cayman) launched their first LTE network on December 10, 2013.
 The network initially launched with 100% coverage across the Cayman Islands on LTE Band 17 (700 MHz).
 CWC's network was followed by Digicel launching an LTE network on Band 3 (1800 MHz).

 In August 2016, Flow became one of eight carriers in North America and the first Caribbean operator to have rolled out an LTE Advanced network, followed by Orange in the French West Indies and the Dominican Republic.

+FLOW has VoLTE and Wi-Fi Calling active in this market.